midonet/midonet/docs/neutron_translation.md

 ### CREATE

-If the 'type' field is anything other than 'vtep_router', throw an illegal argument exception.
+If the 'type' field is anything other than 'router_vtep', throw an illegal argument exception.

 Copy the Neutron gateway device object to the MidoNet topology store.